LMBiancani/Placental_Mammals/Photo_Attributions/Evolution_2022_Photos.md

 # Photo Attributions

-## Sources and licence information for photos used in a poster for the [2022 Evolution Conference](https://www.evolutionmeetings.org)
+## Sources and licence information for photos used in a poster for [Evolution 2022](https://www.evolutionmeetings.org)

 ### Afrotheria